qw893821/TheMaze/README.md

-**Ms Jeniffer**
+# Overview

+**This is a thesis project called Ms. Jeniffer.
+In this game, game time will not work until player make actions. **

 # Story

-**This is a thesis project called Ms. Jeniffer.
-Those NPC are Robot with code name Jennifer, they are designed to project the lab.<br> Play is also the same type of robot but form self conscious.
+**Those NPC are Robot with code name Jennifer, they are designed to project the lab.<br> Play is also the same type of robot but form self conscious.
 She muse try her best to escape from the lab with the Master Chip and Light Blade.<br>**

-## Header 2
+## Game Control

 > This is a blockquote following a header.
 >